raoofnaushad/matcher/README.md

 3. Replace `attendees.csv` in `visualizer.ipynb` with the path to your downloaded data
 4. Run all cells
 5. Bask in the glory of having an awesome new poster

+## Step - 1: Setting up the environment

+- Prerequisite: Install anaconda or miniconda (Or you can create the environment using python virtualenv use the packages mentioned in the environment.yml file)
+-